ZaxR/bulwark/docs/contributing.rst

 However, several additional steps must also be taken:

 1. Update version.
 Currently this is required in three spots: setup.py, bulwark/__init__.py, and docs/conf.py
+2. Update the CHANGELOG.md and the main README.md/index.rst (as appropriate).
-2. Rebuild the docs in your local version using:
+3. Rebuild the docs in your local version using:

 .. code-block:: bash